The impact of carbon pricing on energy efficiency program potential

 Ali is a distributed energy resources expert with experience working on energy economic analysis and forecasting with advanced modeling tools and optimization to support our utility clients.
 View bio

-2. Pratik Dhoot, Senior Energy Markets Consultant, Analytics
+2. Pratik Dhoot, Technical Lead, Energy Markets Analytics

-Pratik is a seasoned energy industry consultant with over six years of experience.
-He specializes in demand-side management (DSM) and focuses on developing DSM potential studies, program designs, and non-wires alternatives solutions for North American utility clients.
-Pratik serves as the product manager for our distributed energy resource planning tool and other assessment tools used in DSM projects.
+Pratik is a seasoned energy consultant with over six years of experience in demand-side management (DSM), specializing in DSM potential studies, program designs, and non-wires alternatives solutions, and serving as product manager for our DER planning and assessment tools for North American utilities.